paqpaqpaq/ThermaV_overshoot_logic/README.md

 The logic functions by 'pulling down' the water heating target by 4 degrees for set intervals.
 The needed intervals will depend on the heat pump, water target and overall system, so play around with this.
-There are 5 cases in the logic, cases 0-4.
-Case 0 contains the first delay interval; case 1 the second interval and so on.
+There are 5 States in the logic, states 0-4.
+'State 0' contains the first delay interval; 'State 1' the second interval and so on.

 Make sure the target is below the temperature of the outlet water, otherwise the funtionality of the logic might be useless.